JMTreats Logo

 grating cold butter into flour

-pea sized butter chunks gently incorporated into flour
+Pea-sized butter chunks gently incorporated into flour

 Cold butter pieces in scone dough showing visible chunks